geo-frontend/nlmaps/README.md

 ## Developing

+### Installation/set up

+To develop `nlmaps`, clone the repository and then in the directory run:

+    lerna bootstrap
+    npm install

+`lerna bootstrap` symlinks cross-dependencies between the subpackages into each others' `node_modules` directory so that they can `require()` or `import` each other without having to actually download from npmjs.com

+### General development notes
+There are some issues when trying to call rollup from npm scripts, so there is a set of scripts in `scripts/` that should be called directly.
+The usage is as follows:

+* `node scripts/build` to build the source from `packages/PACKAGE/src` into `packages/PACKAGE/build`
+* `node scripts/test` to run tests in `packages/PACKAGE/test` -- runs `unit-test.js` with Node and copies/compiles browser test js and html to build.
+* `node scripts/serve` to run live-reload servers watching `build`, for use with the test html pages.
+* `node scripts/serve-dev` to build, test and serve.
+* `node scripts/publish` doesn't actually publish, but copies the build output to the top-level `dist/` directory.

+All the above scripts can either operate on all subpackages (the default), or on a subset of packages by using the `-p` flag:

+    //only builds nlmaps-leaflet and nlmaps-openlayers
+    node scripts/build -p leaflet,openlayers

+The list of packages to consider is specified in `scripts/conf.json`.

+The scripts can be run in watch mode to recompile/retest when source/test files change:

+    //build leaflet, and rebuild on source file changes node scripts/build --watch -p leaflet

+This is not applicable to the `serve` script, which always live-reloads.

+You can use the wrapper `serve-dev` to run the whole development setup, but note that all logging will go to one terminal and may be out of order, making it difficult to interpret.
+You may therefore want to run different combinations of commands for different subpackages in separate terminals for clarity.

+**Also, NOTE:** the live server runs with basic SSL.
+You have to open the test pages with `https://` or they won't work.
+You will also need to add an exception for the self-signed security certificates the first time you open them.

+### Publishing

 [Lerna](https://lernajs.io/) is used for optimising the workflow around managing multi-package JavaScript projects with git and npm.
 Because of some seeming subtleties of Rollup's interaction with Lerna or NPM, there is a different build script.
-Use the following procedure to publish the packages:
+Use the following procedure to publish the packages.

+1. `lerna exec npm -- install` If you need to update dependencies
-1. `node build-all.js` can't use npm run or lerna run because rollup can't handle non-externalized dependencies when lerna is symlinking them.
+2. `node scripts/build` can't use npm run or lerna run because rollup can't handle non-externalized dependencies when lerna is symlinking them.
-2. `lerna exec npm -- install` If you need to update dependencies
+3. `node scripts publish` this doesn't actually publish yet, but copies the transpiled output from `packages/*/build/` to the top-level `dist/` directory.
-3. git `add` and `commit`
+4. git `add` and `commit`
-4. `lerna publish` choose version numbers for each changed package
+5. `lerna publish`   choose version numbers for each changed package

-Then go to the release page and annotate the latest release for the 'nlmaps' package.
+This publishes to npm as well as creates new git tags for the releases, which are pushed to Github.
+To finish the release, go to the  Github repo's release page and annotate the latest release for the 'nlmaps' package (this makes it show up under the 'latest' path on Github).